GuangDai/ttrss-openai-auto-labels/README.md

 1. Go to Preferences -> Feeds -> OpenAI Auto Labels Settings
 2. Enter your OpenAI API key
+3. Configure your preferences:
-3. Set your preferred label language (defaults to your TTRSS system language)
+   - Label language (defaults to your TTRSS system language)
      - Use standard language codes like 'en', 'zh-CN', etc.
      - If your TTRSS system language is set to 'auto', English will be used
+   - OpenAI API endpoint (defaults to official API)
+   - GPT model selection (defaults to gpt-4o-mini)
+   - Maximum number of labels per article (1-10, default: 5)
+   - Maximum text length for analysis (500-4000 characters, default: 1500)

 ## How It Works

 1. When a new article is received, the plugin extracts the title and content
-2. Content is truncated to 1500 characters to optimize API usage
+2. Content is truncated to the configured length (default: 1500 characters) to optimize API usage
 3. The plugin retrieves existing labels from your TTRSS installation
-4. OpenAI API analyzes the content and suggests relevant labels
+4. The configured OpenAI model analyzes the content and suggests relevant labels
 5. Labels are either reused from existing ones or created as new
 6. New labels get automatically assigned contrasting colors
-7. Up to 5 most relevant labels are applied to the article
+7. The specified number of most relevant labels are applied to the article

 ## Error Handling